Section 1: INTRODUCTION AND SCOPE

 Section 9: INTERNATIONAL DATA TRANSFERS

-Global Service Delivery: The Platform serves users internationally and may process personal information in multiple countries to provide effective service delivery, maintain Platform performance, and support global user communities.
+Global Service Delivery: The Platform serves users internationally and may process personal information in multiple countries to provide effective service delivery and maintain Platform performance.

 Data Center Locations: Personal information may be stored and processed in data centers located in the United States, European Union, and other jurisdictions selected for their robust privacy laws, security standards, and technical infrastructure capabilities.

-Cloud Service Provider Networks: Third-party cloud service providers may store and process personal information across their global networks, subject to contractual requirements that ensure appropriate privacy and security protections regardless of processing location.
+Cloud Service Provider Networks: Third-party cloud service providers may store and process personal information across their global networks, subject to contractual requirements that ensure appropriate privacy and security protections.

 9.2 Legal Frameworks for International Transfers

-Adequacy Decisions: Where available, international data transfers rely on adequacy decisions by relevant privacy authorities that recognize equivalent privacy protection in destination countries, providing a streamlined legal basis for cross-border processing.
+Adequacy Decisions: Where available, international data transfers rely on adequacy decisions by relevant privacy authorities that recognize equivalent privacy protection in destination countries.

-Standard Contractual Clauses: Data transfers to countries without adequacy decisions may be supported by Standard Contractual Clauses approved by the European Commission or other relevant authorities, providing contractual privacy protections for transferred information.
+Standard Contractual Clauses: Data transfers to countries without adequacy decisions may be supported by Standard Contractual Clauses approved by the European Commission or other relevant authorities.

 Additional Safeguards: Beyond standard transfer mechanisms, additional technical and organizational safeguards such as encryption, access controls, and audit requirements provide enhanced protection for personal information processed internationally.